ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ### Preparing a graphic pipeline

-First we need to get the size of the swaphchain :
+First, we need to get the size of the swaphchain :

 ```cpp
 VkExtent2D size = swapChain->size();
 ```

-Then we can create a graphic pipeline that match the size of the swapchain :
+Then we can create a graphic pipeline that matches the size of the swapchain :
 ```cpp
 std::shared_ptr<GraphicPipeline> graphicPipeline = std::make_shared<GraphicPipeline>(
   vec3f({ 0,0,0 }),